calypsonet/keyple-plugin-cna-famoco-se-communication-java-lib/README.md

 # Famoco's Keyple plugins repository.

 ## Modules
-**keyple-famoco-se-plugin**: Android Plugin for Keyple based on Famoco's native SE Communication library (SeCommunicaton Library v1.7.0.)
+**famoco-plugin**: Android Plugin for Keyple based on Famoco's native SE Communication library (SeCommunicaton Library v1.7.0.)
 Should be compatible with FX100, FX200 and FC300 series.